Cryptobara92/Cryptobara/README.md

-- 👋 Hi, I’m @Bizu92
+- 👋 Hi, I’m @Bizu92 (Andreas)
-- 👀 I’m interested in web developing, pentesting
+- 👀 I’m interested in web development, robotics.
-- 🌱 I’m currently learning web developing
+- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on (no frens)
+- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me instagram: bizu925, twitter: Bizu92, email: hippogame23@gmail.com

 <!---
 Bizu92/Bizu92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.